Understanding Retail Merchandisers and Their Role in Sales and Supply

 Even if you don’t have your own team of merchandisers, you can still accomplish proper merchandising with third-party retail support.
 FORM has partnered with retail service Customer Impact to deploy qualified retail specialists to complete market execution and merchandising tasks for brands and retailers.
 Customer Impact reps use FORM’s leading mobile solution to deliver valuable insights into merchandising, market share, and more.

-FORM MarketX is the leading retail mobile app that helps merchandisers and retail teams track execution, distribute tasks, and ensure compliance at every store.
+GoSpotCheck by FORM is the leading retail mobile app that helps merchandisers and retail teams track execution, distribute tasks, and ensure compliance at every store.
 See it all in action here.